crowdsecurity/crowdsec/tests/ansible/README.md

   space taken by the base VM images, they are in `/var/lib/libvirt/images/*VAGRANT*`

-If you want to test all boxes in a given environment, run `./test-all-boxes ./env/<environment>`.
+The above steps are automated in the script `./prepare-run` (requires bash
-This loop over them in alphabetical order.
+>=4.4).
+It takes an enviroment file, and optionally a list of directories with vagrant configurations.
+With a single parameter, it loops over all the directories in alphabetical order.
 Watch out for leftover VMs if you break the loop by hand.

-You will find about 30GB of base images in `/var/lib/libvirt/images`, which you need to remove by hand when you have finished testing or leave them around for the next time.
+After this, you will find up to 30GB of base images in `/var/lib/libvirt/images`, which you need to remove by hand when you have finished testing or leave them around for the next time.

 # Test Matrix